-THE first direct flights between Edinburgh and Beijing will take off in June, it has been confirmed.
+First direct flights between Edinburgh and Beijing to launch in June

 Carrier Hainan Airlines will operate two direct flights a week between the city and the Chinese capital from June 12, with two further routes via Dublin set to run at the same time.